alopezrivera/anchorage/README.md

 ## 1. Introduction

-As the internet ages, link rot takes over larger and larger swathes of it, from the tiny to the mighty, from the trivial to the best pieces you ever found, all lost forever.
-Anchorage is an attempt to make saving the little corner you're most fond of as easy as possible, for the good of us all :)
+As the internet ages link rot takes over larger and larger swathes of it, from the tiny to the mighty, from the trivial to the best pieces you ever found: all lost forever.
+Anchorage is an attempt to make it as easy as possible for you to save the little corner of it you're most fond of, for your own peace of mind and the enjoyment of us all :)

 ## 2. Requirements & Install
 A working [Docker](https://docs.docker.com/get-docker/) install is the only requirement, beyond Python and Anchorage's